von-exia/FAPL/README.md

-# Pattern Blended Samples Driven Cross Prompts-Learning for Deepfake Detection
+#Official Implementation of Refining Forgery-Aware Prompts for Deepfake Detection with Pattern Blended Samples
 Code is coming soon......